Things to do in Mallorca

 Ramp up the power and skim along the water on a thrilling jet ski tour.
 Ride tandem or go solo – you can decide.
 This is a fun way to see a different side of the island, with enough throttle as you can handle.

-Discover secret caves that can only be reached by intrepid sea explorers, and take a dip in the open sea.
+As you venture through magnificent sites like Los Deltas Natural Reserve, you’ll discover secret caves that can only be reached by intrepid sea explorers.
+If you’re feeling up for it, take a dip in the open sea.

 Food is an important part of your vacation, so take a tapas tour around Palma and get those taste buds working.